jamie-houston/j2v8-debugger/README.md

 If Guava is already used in project - MoreExecutors and [ListenableFuture](https://github.com/google/guava/wiki/ListenableFutureExplained) could be handy.

 ### Known issues
-- Variables inspection: only local variables and function's arguments are displayed for now.

- Reason: variables are obtained from current V8 Frame.
 - It's not possible to set break-point while debugging in progress.

  Reason: since J2V8 do not provide debugger.pause()/ debugger.resume() methods - it's emulated by suspending v8 thread.